booyaa/wifilocation/README.md

 A crate to return your GPS location using WiFi hotspots.

+## Warning: this crates is currently broken see issue [#6](https://github.com/booyaa/wifilocation/issues/6) for details

 Inspired by Fractals [wifi-location](https://github.com/contra/wifi-location)

 Full documentation can be found [here](https://docs.rs/wifilocation).